dattasiddhartha-3/dattasiddhartha-3.github.io/_pages/publications.md

   <summary><b><small> Hong Kong University of Science and Technology </small></b></summary>

   <ul>
-  <li><small>Worked with <b>Prof Yang Yi</b> on: (i) adversarial attacks on sentiment classification models; (ii) grammar error correction models focused on cross-language errors; working on 3rd paper</small></li>
+  <li>Worked with <b>Prof Yang Yi</b> on: (i) adversarial attacks on sentiment classification models; (ii) grammar error correction models focused on cross-language errors; working on 3rd paper</li>
-  <li><small>Worked with <b>Dr Nora Hussin</b> and <b>Centre for Language Education</b> to on automated GEC system that grades student essays for instructors and points out errors to students during assignment work; GEC focused on interlanguage errors of non-native English users</small></li>
+  <li>Worked with <b>Dr Nora Hussin</b> and <b>Centre for Language Education</b> to on automated GEC system that grades student essays for instructors and points out errors to students during assignment work; GEC focused on interlanguage errors of non-native English users</li>
-  <li><small>Worked under <b>Prof Christy Zhou Koval</b> on analysis of gender and race bias on online work platforms: Built a web-scraper, and built an workaround to bypass CAPTCHA security mechanisms; managed room of 11 computing resources simutaneously; Analyzed data, plotted and studied social network interaction charts and relations within employees and employers
+  <li>Worked under <b>Prof Christy Zhou Koval</b> on analysis of gender and race bias on online work platforms: Built a web-scraper, and built an workaround to bypass CAPTCHA security mechanisms; managed room of 11 computing resources simutaneously; Analyzed data, plotted and studied social network interaction charts and relations within employees and employers</li>
-</small></li>
 </ul>

 </details>